Where to sleep in Bangkok

 Distance from/to the airports: BKK is about 28 km; DMK is about 29 km.

-Attractions: The highlights in Siam area are the Sea Life Bangkok Ocean World (the largest aquarium in South East Asia), Madame Tussauds, Jim Thompson’s House museum, and the shopping malls like MBK, Siam Paragon, Central World, and Central Chitlom.
+Attractions: The highlights in the Siam area are the Sea Life Bangkok Ocean World (the largest aquarium in South East Asia), Madame Tussauds, Jim Thompson’s House museum, and the shopping malls like MBK, Siam Paragon, Central World, and Central Chitlom.

 Accommodations: Siam Stadium Hostel, The Hat trick Hostel, Oyo 597 Chatel Hostel, House of Papa, Patumwan House, Ozone Hotel Samyan, Happy 3, Ibis Bangkok Siam, Kritthai Residence, Golden House, Holiday Inn Bangkok, Pathumwan Princess Hotel, LiT Bangkok Hotel.